What is Accounting Estimates?

 Accounting estimates may not seem very significant, but actually, it is a great way to prove the worth of the company to the investors.

-Because in the case of the accounting estimates; the accountants need to put in more efforts.
+Because in this case, the accountants need to put in more effort.

 We will talk about a couple of items to make things clear.

 - Depreciation: How would one understand how much depreciation a company should incur for machinery or a plant?
 Yes, one can use the accounting method; but there’s no accurate information about how much should be the written down valueWritten Down ValueThe Written Down Value method is a depreciation technique that applies a constant rate of depreciation to the net book value of assets each year, resulting in more depreciation expenses recognized in the early years of the asset's life and less depreciation recognized in the later years of the asset's life. at the end of every year.
 That’s why it’s the accountant’s job to find out how much percentage of depreciation should be incurred by the company by looking at the life expectancy of the plant or machinery and then by seeing the usefulness and necessity of the machinery for the business.